Wubuntu88/CarND-Advanced-Lane-Lines/writeup_submission.md

 Each of the color channels has something to contribute and excels in some perspective.

 The gray color channel excels at capturing the white lane lines, and even captures the yellow lines in ideal conditions (test1.jpg, test4.jpg, straight_lines1.jpg).
-It also is moderately robust at picking up the lane lines on a bright pavement, with is a plus (test1.jpg, test4.jpg).
+It also is moderately robust at picking up the lane lines on a bright pavement, which is a plus (test1.jpg, test4.jpg).
 However, the points that it picks up can make the lane line seem faint (straight_lines1.jpg), and substantial noise can also be picked up (test1.jpg, test4.jpg), degrading the lane line representation.